eat-together-team/eat-together/README.md

 ```

 Once the simulator boots up, immediately quit the simulator app.
 Run `npm start` or `yarn start` again from the project directory, and open the simulator.
 It should then be resolved.
-- If you ever get a "giant red screen of death" (you'll know what it looks like when you see it), try running `expo start -c` or `yarn start -c` to clear the cache.
+- If you ever get a "giant red screen of death" (you'll know what it looks like when you see it), try running `npx expo start -c` or `yarn start -c` to clear the cache.
 This will often fix the problem.
 - If you get an error saying that a certain library is not installed, try running `npm install` or `yarn install` again.
 If that doesn't work, try deleting the `node_modules` folder and running `npm install` or `yarn install` again.
 - ENSURE THAT THE NETWORK USED BY YOUR LAPTOP AND PHONE IS THE EXACT SAME!
 Otherwise, the app won't load.
-If this fails, you can also try the tunnel connection using `expo start --tunnel` or `yarn start --tunnel`.
+If this fails, you can also try the tunnel connection using `npx expo start --tunnel` or `yarn start --tunnel`.